GetStream/stream-video-swift/README.md

-# stream-video-swiftui
+# Stream Video iOS
-Repo for Stream Video in SwiftUI.
+Repo for Stream Video on iOS.

 # Introduction